 We know the housing situation has been very difficult for those living in quarantined halls.
 The college will credit the accounts of all students living in Loomis, Mathias, and South halls for their Block 1 room charges.
 This includes students who had room assignments in those halls but were moved elsewhere for quarantine or isolation.

-NEW: Will I receive a credit for food charges?
+Will I receive a credit for food charges?

 Students will be charged based on the amount of dollars that they have used up to the date they leave campus in addition to a prorated fee.

-NEW: Will a student still be able to work for CC, especially in a work-study position, if they are not on campus?
+Will a student still be able to work for CC, especially in a work-study position, if they are not on campus?